jbadomics/genbank_submit/README.md

 *   `-t` gives the file path to the [submission template](https://submit.ncbi.nlm.nih.gov/genbank/template/submission/) (REQUIRED)

 *   `-Y` gives the file path to a `.cmt` file containing structured comments regarding the genome assembly.
-An example `cmt` file is included in this repo and can be generated [here](https://submit.ncbi.nlm.nih.gov/structcomment/genomes/).
+An example `.cmt` file is included in this repo and can be generated [here](https://submit.ncbi.nlm.nih.gov/structcomment/genomes/).

 When `tbl2asn` completes, check ALL of the following files for errors and correct them: